Paul Morphy - Pride and Sorrow of Chess

 Paul Morphy had arrived at the pinnacle of chess.
 It seemed as though he had lost any reason to continue playing the game.
 Chess itself was just a game to Morphy, no more no less.
 He felt it was time to tackle more serious pursuits.
 He aspired to put chess away and practice at law but the world just didn't see him in this light.
 As time went by he found the constant adulation for Paul Morphy "the chess player" more and more irksome.

 There were banquets in France and England and later America when he returned home.
 Everyone wanted to raise a toast to the "World Chess Champion" and see him play for them.
 Paul played less and less chess as time went on and only when giving odds.

 He began to go to great lengths to avoid playing at all.
 This displeased many but eventually people came to be resigned to the loss of Paul Morphy from the chess scene.
 By 1860 Paul Morphy had permanently exited competitive chess.

 Morphy had always been delicate and was prone to ill health.
-So to succumb in this way was maybe in keeping with his health historically.
+He was 47 when he died.
 He was buried the next day.

 The problem with biographies is you must concentrate on breadth and can never go as deep as you would like.
 You can mention the major events in someone's life but can't allow yourself to indulge in intricate detail.
 And Paul Morphy is someone who lived a very interesting life.
 There must be countless anecdotes and interesting accounts of different episodes and incidents throughout his time.
 Many of these stories would have originated from among the great many people that he would have met in different parts of the world.
 Some of these accounts give us an insight into what kind of man he was, what made him tick.
 Or if you prefer you could annotate one of his games, reflecting his genius over the board.
 Do you know of an interesting story or game from the life of Paul Morphy?
 Share Your Paul Morphy Anecdotes or Games With Us.